yochaigal/cairn/resources/frequently-asked-questions.md

   **Esther**: _"Spooky.
 Can I feel anything?"_

   **Warden**: _"Only the wetness of the river.
+Perhaps a distant tickling but that could be the reeds.
+They seem to react to your every movement."_

+  **Esther**: _"Interesting.
+If I'm not in any danger though I think I'll press.
+Does our light allow us to see across the whole river yet?"_

-Perhaps a distant tickling, but that good be reeds.
-You are about halfway across when **Barry sees something moving in the waters ahead.
+  **Warden**: _"Nearly.
+You are about halfway across when **Barry** sees something moving in the waters ahead.
 It is jet-black and sleek, like an eel.
 It is also around 5 feet long."_

   **Barry**: _"I warn her to pull back."_